 Motivational Research

 Even benign, or low-involvement, product categories can often benefit from the insights provided by motivational research.
 Typically, in low-involvement product categories, perception variables and cultural influences are most important.
 Our culture is a system of rules and “regulations” that simplify and optimize our existence.
-Cultural rules govern how we squeeze a tube of toothpaste, how we open packages, how we use a bath towel, who does what work, etc. Most of us are relatively unaware of these cultural rules.
+Cultural rules govern how we squeeze a tube of toothpaste, how we open packages, how we use a bath towel, who does what work, etc. Most of us are relatively unaware of these cultural rules because they are so pervasive.
 Understanding how these cultural rules influence a particular product can be extremely valuable information for the marketer.

 The Focus Group

 The focus group in the hands of a skilled moderator can be a valuable motivational research technique.
 To reach its full motivational potential, the group interview must be largely nondirective in style, and the group must achieve spontaneous interaction.
-It is the mutual reinforcement within the group (the group excitement and spontaneity) that produces the revelations and behaviors that reveal underlying motives.
-A focus group discussion dominated by the moderator will rarely produce any motivational insights.
-A focus group actively led by the moderator with much direct questioning of respondents will seldom yield motivational understanding.
-But the focus group is a legitimate motivational technique.
+It is the mutual reinforcement within the group (the group excitement and spontaneity) that produces the revelations and behaviors that reveal unconscious motives.
+In a sense, the group must achieve “spontaneous combustion” for the secrets of human behavior to surface.
+A focus group actively led by the moderator with direct questioning of respondents seldom yields deep understanding.

 The Depth Interview

-The heart and soul of motivational research is the depth interview, a lengthy (one to two hours), one-on-one, personal interview, conducted directly by the motivational researcher.
-Much of the power of the depth interview is dependent upon the insight, sensitivity, and skill of the motivational researcher.
+The heart and soul of motivational research is the depth interview, a lengthy , one-on-one (one to two hours), a personal interview conducted directly by an experienced qualitative expert researcher.
+Much of the power of the depth interview is dependent upon the insight, sensitivity, and skill of the moderator.
 The interviewing task cannot be delegated to traditional marketing research interviewers—who have no training in motivational techniques.

 During the personal interview, the motivational researcher strives to create an empathic relationship with each respondent, a feeling of rapport, mutual trust, and understanding.
-The researcher creates a climate in which the respondent feels free to express his feelings and his thoughts, without fear of embarrassment or rejection.
-The researcher conveys a feeling that the respondent and his opinions are important and worthwhile, no matter what those opinions are.
-The motivational researcher is accepting, nonthreatening, and supportive.
-The emotional empathy between motivational researcher and respondent is the single most important determinant of an effective interview.
+The moderator creates a climate in which the respondent feels free to express her feelings and her thoughts, without fear of embarrassment or rejection.
+The researcher conveys a feeling that the respondent and her opinions are important and worthwhile, no matter what those opinions are.
+The motivational researcher is accepting, nonthreatening, supportive, and very interested in whatever the participant shares.
+The emotional empathy between the qualitative researcher and respondent is the single most important determinant of a revealing and effective interview.

 The motivational researcher relies heavily upon nondirective interviewing techniques.
-Her goal is to get the respondent to talk, and keep talking.
+The goal is to get the respondent to talk, and keep talking.
 The researcher tends to introduce general topics, rather than ask direct questions.
-She probes by raising her eyebrows, by a questioning look upon her face, by paraphrasing what the respondent has said, or by reflecting the respondent’s own words back to the respondent in a questioning tone.
-Nondirective techniques are the least threatening (and the least biasing) to the respondent.
+The moderator probes by raising her eyebrows, by a questioning look upon her face, by paraphrasing what the respondent has said, or by reflecting the respondent’s own words back to the respondent in a questioning tone.
+Nondirective techniques are the least threatening and the least biasing to the respondent.

-Projective techniques can play an important role in motivational research.
+Projective techniques can play an important role.
 Sometimes a respondent can see in others what he cannot see—or will not admit—about himself.
 The motivational researcher often asks the respondent to tell a story, play a role, draw a picture, complete a sentence, or associate words with a stimulus.
-Photographs, product samples, packages, and advertisements can also be used as stimuli to evoke additional feelings, imagery, and comment.
+Photographs, product samples, packages, and advertisements can also be used as stimuli to evoke additional feelings, imagery, and comments.

-Each interview is tape-recorded and transcribed.
-A typical motivational study, consisting of 30 to 50 depth interviews, yields 1,000 to 2,000 pages of typed verbatim dialogue.
-During the interview, the motivational researcher makes notes about the respondent’s behavior, mannerisms, physical appearance, personality characteristics, and nonverbal communication.
+Each depth interview is video-recorded and transcribed.
+A typical motivational study, consisting of 30 to 40 depth interviews, yields 1,000 to 2,000 pages of verbatim dialogue.
+During the interview itself, the motivational researcher makes notes about the respondent’s behavior, mannerisms, physical appearance, personality characteristics, and nonverbal communication.
 These notes become a road map to help the researcher understand and interpret the verbatim transcript of the interview.

 The Analysis